diazidx/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data

-The resultant dataset is located at the text file named `this_dataset_is_very_tidy.txt`.
+The resulting dataset is located at the text file named `this_dataset_is_very_tidy.txt`.
 The separator is a space.
 The top row contains the variables names.

 ## Variables